 - February 2021: Rep. Tim Ozinga introduces HB3011 which authorizes the Department of Central Management Services (CMS) to sell State property to the Village of Tinley Park at fair market value for economic development.
 The bill currently sits in committee.

-- March 2020: Sen. Hastings issues a news release agreeing to move forward with the Tinley Park Mental Health Center property.
+- March 2020: Sen. Hastings and Gov. Pritzker issue joint press releases agreeing to move forward with the Tinley Park Mental Health Center property.

 - February 2020: Village staffers meet with Congressman Bobby Rush resulting in the Congressman sending a letter to the USEPA to raise attention to the environmental concerns.
 Village also sends a letter to State representatives asking that the Tinley Park Mental Health Center property be remediated.
 This request has gone largely unanswered.